DOME-Marketplace/access-node/README.md

 > or
 > a dedicated secrets vault to keep it safe.

-1. Open a ticket at [DOME Ticketing System](https://ticketing.dome-marketplace.org/) to request a new LEARCredentialMachine.
+1. Open a ticket at [DOME Ticketing System](https://ticketing.dome-marketplace.org/) in the Group '07 - Marketplace Integration' and the Problem 'Fed Mktpl - Cannot reach the access node' to request a new LEARCredentialMachine.

 2. Go to the [DOME Key Generator](https://dome-marketplace.github.io/dome-crypto-generator/):